Understanding Trust Litigation Laws in Florida

 Sometimes, the language of a trust is so ambiguous that it is impossible to administer as written.
 In these cases, we may petition the court for a "judicial reformation" to correct mistakes or a "modification" to account for unforeseen changes in circumstances, such as shifts in tax laws or a beneficiary’s special needs.

-The Florida Trust Litigation Process
+The Trust Litigation Process in Florida

 Trust litigation in Coral Gables follows a structured path through the Miami-Dade County Circuit Court.
 Understanding this timeline is essential for managing expectations and preparing for a successful outcome.